 SSA and OPM currently engage in several matching programs.
 The programmatic savings to each agency for these matches far outweigh the costs for each agency.
-SSA and OPM agree that the matching programs in this match are reciprocal, and each agency will bear its own costs.
-In the event of material changes to the matching programs between SSA and OPM requiring cost adjustments, SSA and OPM will make such cost adjustments, so that neither agency bears a disproportionate share of the costs, by entering into a reimbursable agreement.
+SSA and OPM agree that the matching programs in this match are mutually beneficial; therefore, the expenses involved in this match will be deemed reciprocal and not involve any reimbursable arrangements between the two agencies.
+The attached chart (Appendix E) provides the cost comparison analysis for reciprocal services that SSA and OPM provide to each other.
+However, in the event of material changes to the matching programs between SSA and OPM, SSA and OPM agree to make cost adjustments so that neither agency bears a disproportionate share of the costs.
+SSA and OPM will make such adjustments utilizing a reimbursable agreement.